 Phase II prototypes developed and documented in Al Azraq camp by: Azra Aksamija, Hussain Al-Abdullah, Hatem Al-Balkhy, Omar Al-Darwish, Mo’ayad Al-Eid, Wa’el Al-Faraj, Sufyan Al-Ghoutany, Nasina Haidar Al-Mansour, Jar Al-Naby Abazaid, Mohammad Assaf, Jehad Assaf, Mohammad Ghassan, Mustafa Hamadah, Hanaa Hasan, Rawan Hussein, Abdulkarim Ihsan, Ahmad Khalaf, Lillian Kology, Zeid Madi, Manisha Mohan, Nabil Sayfayn, with the support of CARE Jordan.
 Documentation by Al Azraq Journal team: Hussain Al-Abdullah, Jamil Hameidy, Yassin Al-Yassin, Mohammad Al-Qo’airy, Mohammad Al-Mez’al.

-Phase III prototypes developed and documented at MIT by: Lisbeth Acevedo Ogando, Azra Aksamija, Seth Avecilla, Lily Bailey, Pedro Cardoso Zylbersztajn, Baian Chen, Gabriel Fields, Beatriz Gonzalez, Kevin Gonzales, Marlo Johnson, Lillian Kology, Shannon Miller, Ankita Reddy, Pooja Reddy, Rikhav Shah.
+Phase III prototypes developed and documented by: Lisbeth Acevedo Ogando, Azra Aksamija, Seth Avecilla, Lily Bailey, Pedro Cardoso Zylbersztajn, Baian Chen, Gabriel Fields, Beatriz Gonzalez, Kevin Gonzales, Marlo Johnson, Lillian Kology, Shannon Miller, Ankita Reddy, Pooja Reddy, Rikhav Shah.